 - Investigating the genetic basis of inbreeding depression using New Zealand birds

-- Low cost sequencing and genotyping services with highest level of efficiency and reliability through the Genetic Analysis Service (GAS)
+Our lab also runs the sequencing and genotyping services at the University of Otago, through the Genetic Analysis Service (GAS).

 We are based in the Anatomy Department of the University of Otago, and have excellent research staff, facilities and strong international collaborations, offering students excellent opportunities to gain a variety of highly pertinent research and technical skills.